 We here at Geas Gaming are concerned about COVID-19 and the health of our community.
-We are posting updates regarding the impacts that COVID-19 are having upon Hollow Dawn.
+We have made the difficult decision due to the uncerrtainity of this year, to postpone the three games to 2021.
 You can see more information here.

 BEYOND THE VEIL

 We here at Geas Gaming believe in transparency in how we operate our business.
 If you have questions regarding how we operate, please check out our statement and information on transparency.

 1. Each gift of life must be paid for with blood.